 I am an Associate Professor in the School of Public Policy at the Georgia Institute of Technology, the director of the Ethics, Technology, and Human Interaction Center, and a Faculty Affiliate in the Georgia Tech Center for Machine Learning.
 I am a part of the Georgia Artificial Intelligence Manufacturing Technology Corridor (GA-AIM) and lead a team to facilitate the early identification and management of potential ethical and societal consequences of AI-enabled manufacturing systems.
 I am also co-lead of the Ethical AI Thrust of the National AI Institute on Advances in Optimization.

-My research interests are interdisciplinary in nature, drawing on fields such as philosophy of science, bioethics, environmental ethics, philosophy of food, the ethics of emerging technologies, and science and technology policy.
-The two main foci of my research are the role of values in science and the epistemic and ethical implications of the social organization of research.
-A particular focus is the epistemic and ethical implications of current intellectual property and licensing policies in science, especially in biomedicine and agricultural biotechnology.
-I have been a Distinguished Fellow at the Notre Dame Institute for Advanced Study, working on the epistemic and ethical implications of patenting and licensing in genetically modified (GM) seeds.
-I received an MA and PhD in History and Philosophy of Science from the University of Notre Dame, and prior to arriving at Georgia Tech, I was a postdoctoral fellow in the Department of Philosophy at Bielefeld University in Germany.
+My research interests are interdisciplinary in nature, drawing on fields such as philosophy of science, technology, and medicine; ethics of emerging technologies, and science and technology policy.
+Conceptually, my research explores the relationships between three sets of issues: (1) the role of values in science, technology, and medicine; (2) the epistemic implications of the social organization of research, and (3) ethics and policy.
+I am currently exploring these relationships in artificial intelligence (AI) and machine learning.
+I have also worked in the areas of biomedical research and agricultural biotechnology.
+I received a MA and PhD in History and Philosophy of Science from the University of Notre Dame and was later a Distinguished Fellow at the Notre Dame Institute for Advanced Study.
+Prior to arriving at Georgia Tech, I was a postdoctoral fellow in the Department of Philosophy at Bielefeld University in Germany.